BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 So, it might be time for a few more espressos.

-But, when you're ready to go, continue on with [3.0: Playing with bitcoin-cli](3_0_Playing_with_Bitcoin-CLI.md), where we'll talk about the files and how you can start experimenting.
+But, when you're ready to go, continue on with [Chapter Three: Understanding Your Bitcoin Setup](3_0_Understanding_Your_Bitcoin_Setup.md), where we'll talk about the files and how you can start experimenting.

 ## Appendix I: Bitcoin Installation Types